 Step 1: Check your company’s Articles of Association/Constitution

-Check if the constitutional document of the company restricts the buyback of its own shares.
-If it does, you may build in some appropriate mechanisms in your Share Vesting Agreement, or you may consider another form of rewarding your team (for example a Share Option Plan).
+If it does, you may build in some appropriate mechanisms in your Share Vesting Agreement or consider another form of rewarding your team (for example, a Share Option Plan).

 Create and sign the Share Vesting Agreement.
 After signing, the following will take place:

-On the Purchase Date, the company secretary issues share certificates in the name of the employee/consultant and he then becomes a shareholder of the company.
-The numbers of the share certificates and the number of shares covered by each certificate should match the vesting schedule;
+2. On the Purchase Date, the company secretary issues share certificates in the name of the employee/consultant, and he then becomes a company shareholder.
+The number of the share certificates and the number of shares covered by each certificate should match the vesting schedule;

-The employee/consultant pays for the shares on the “Purchase Date” that you set in the agreement.
+The employee/consultant pays for the shares on the “Purchase Date” you set in the agreement.

 Step 4: The company secretary issues and holds on to the share certificates